-Tryprefix, we are indicating that this is guaranteed to not throw an error under normal operating condition.
-Obviously, we can’t prevent out of memory error or something like that but at that point, we have much bigger problems.
+Tryprefix, we are indicating that this is guaranteed to not throw an error under normal operating conditions.
+Obviously, we can’t prevent out of memory errors or something like that but at that point, we have much bigger problems.
 But under the normal operating condition, we’ve avoided tangling up our error handling with the execution flow.
 The code now can be read from top to bottom without any jumping forth or back.

 Note that by convention, I prefix the “out” property with